Skruggle/Portfolio/README.md

 # Portfolio
-An ever evolving portfolio.
+My ever evolving portfolio.
 Learning everyday non-stop.
 It has become a passion, and an obsession.